 Chip Select for use with SPI can be any other unused GPIO pin, configured as a Digital Output.
 The lowering and raising of the selected CS (GPIO) pin is done manually by the user is the 4DGL application.

-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the SPI functions, along with the separate document titled 'DIABLO16-Processor-Datasheet-REVx.x.pdf'.
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the SPI functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.

 4.6.
 I2C